 Once everything looks good, then it’s time to either share the link or PDF it.
 I will usually PDF it and email it to the client.

-As you can see, putting together a stylish report takes time, but it’s really easy if you follow the four steps I mentioned: outline the important metrics first, then map out how it will look in Data Studio, add the charts, then download.
+As you can see, putting together a stylish report takes time, but it’s really easy if you follow the four steps I mentioned: outline the important metrics first, then map out how it will look in Google Looker Studio, add the charts, then download.

-I will also include a title slide and executive summary slide to my monthly reporting templates.
-The executive summary should pull out nuggets of data from the rest of the report.
+I will also include a title slide and executive summary slide in my monthly reporting templates.
+The executive summary should pull out insights of data from the rest of the report.
 This is where you’ll interpret the findings and say what happened, what caused it to happen, and what your next steps are.

 You can also consider an appendix if needed.
 That way you can use the first few slides for the high-level data, which leadership may want to see and leave the appendix for the more granular data, which the sales and marketing team may want to see.